 This course involves basic mathematics for the vocational-technical student.
 It includes arithmetic, the metric system, geometric concepts, and basic algebra with applications to vocational situations.
+Credit: 3 hours - Three lecture hours per week.

 Prerequisite(s): Introduction to Algebra-MAT 041 or high school equivalent with a grade of "C" or better.